Rammy-errorlol/x86-to-C-Project-Group-11_S25H/README.md

 # x86-to-C-Project-Group-11_S25H

-Converts an array of unsigned 8-bit grayscale pixel values (0–255) into normalized 32-bit floats (0.0–1.0), implemented in hand-written x86-64 assembly and validated against a C reference implementation.
+This project converts an array of unsigned 8-bit grayscale pixel values (0 to 255) into normalized 32-bit floats (0.0 to 1.0).
+The conversion itself is done in hand-written x86-64 assembly, and we checked the results against a C reference implementation to make sure everything lines up.

 ## Function Signature